tmtsoftware/dms-irgsc/README.md

 | yinfoflag3 | These flags indicate the details of the y filter stack photometry | float|
 | SAM | The name of the best-fitted Stellar Atmospheric Model (SAM) | string|

-# Nature of the validated catalog using the UKIDSS Data
+# Nature of the IRGSC validated using the UKIDSS Data
 The computed NIR magnitudes of the sources in the IRGSC can also be validated using the readily available UKIDSS data (if any) for the given field. irgsctool first checks whether a validated IRGSC can be produced for a given field and alerts the user accordingly.
 The table below shows the additional columns in an validated IRGSC.
 | Column Name | Description | Data Type  |
 | :----------- |:------------|:------|